agile-ts/documentation/docs/packages/react/features/Hooks.md

 console.log(myState2); // Returns 'frank'
 ```
 The binding of multiple State Instances at once has one advantage.
-It can lower the rerender count of the React Component,
+It can lower the rerender count of the React Component.
-because AgileTs combines multiple at the same point in time triggered rerender of different States,
+AgileTs can combine simultaneously triggered rerender of different States,
-if they have the same `SubscriptionContainer`.
-Each used `useAgile()` creates its own `SubscriptionContainer`.
+if they share the same `SubscriptionContainer`.
+Each `useAgile()` Hook creates its own `SubscriptionContainer`,
+which serves as an interface to trigger render on the Component.

+### Subscribable Instances
 We are not limited to States, we can bind any [Agile Sub Instance](../../../main/Introduction.md#agile-sub-instance) that owns
 an `observer` to a React Component.
 ```ts